 This may be a no-brainer for some.
 However, it’s also easy to have that hard-wired mentally that school is Monday through Friday, 8am-3pm, while rotating through all the subjects every day.

 In deciding to homeschool, it’s possible your only consideration was that you wanted the curriculum to be different.
+Apart from this incentive, remember to check some math lessons online.
+This might help you to develop a homeschooling program for your child.

 But this is the beauty of homeschool!